Contact

 - Sukumaran V, Gurusamy N, Yalcin HC, Venkatesh S. Understanding Diabetes Induced cardiomyopathy from the perspective of Renin Angiotensin Aldosterone System (RAAS) and associated co-factors.
 Pflügers Archiv: European Journal of Physiology Pflügers Archiv - European Journal of Physiology 2022; 474, 63–81.

-- Srinivasan K, Pandey AK, Livingston A, Venkatesh S. Roles of host mitochondria in the development of COVID-19 pathology: Could mitochondria be a potential therapeutic target?
+- S Srinivasan K, Pandey AK, Livingston A, Venkatesh S. Roles of host mitochondria in the development of COVID-19 pathology: Could mitochondria be a potential therapeutic target?
 Mol Biomed.
 2021 Nov 23;2:38.

 - Oka SI, Byun J, Huang CY, Imai N, Ralda GE, Zhai P, Xu X, Kashyap SS, Warren JS, Maschek JA, Tippetts TS, Tong M, Venkatesh S, Ikeda Y, Mizushima W, Kashihara T, Sadoshima J. Nampt Potentiates Antioxidant Defense in Diabetic Cardiomyopathy.
 Circ Res.
 2021 Jun 25;129(1):114-130.